Holland's Next Top Model season 4

-The fourth cycle of Holland's Next Top Model premiered on 31 March 2008 on RTL5.
+The fourth cycle of Holland's Next Top Model premiered on 31 March 2008 on RTL 5.
 This was the second cycle of the series to be hosted by Dutch model Daphne Deckers.
 All of the previous season's judges returned for the new cycle, with the exception of Glamour magazine editor Karin Swerink, who was replaced by Grazia magazine editor Hilmar Mulder.